StarpTech/k-andy/README.md

 ## Considerations

-We don't use hetzners [cloud-controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/).
-Services of type `LoadBalancer` are implemented via [Klipper Service Load Balancer](https://github.com/k3s-io/klipper-lb).
-PVC's are implemented via [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
+- Services of type `LoadBalancer` are implemented via [Klipper Service Load Balancer](https://github.com/k3s-io/klipper-lb).
+- Storage is provionised via [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).

 ## Hetzner Cloud integration

 If you need a Kubernetes cluster with deep Hetzner Cloud integration I can recommend my article [Managed Kubernetes Cluster (HA) for Side Projects](https://dustindeus.medium.com/managed-kubernetes-cluster-ha-for-side-projects-47f74e2f9436).
+The same steps are valid for K3s.
+The kubelet arguments can be passed to the k3s installation script.

 ## Credits